FuturesJS/FuturesJS/README.markdown

         .fail(function (error) {})

-Futures.promisify() -- wrap a function with a promisable
+Futures.promisify(func, directive, params) -- wrap a function with a promisable
 -------------------

+`promisify()` uses CopyCatJS's `arguceptor()` to  wrap `func` according to the `directive`.
+The directive tells promisify enough about `func` to swap out 'callback' and 'errback'

+    true - this argument is always required
+    'callback' - this argument assumed to always be present and represents 'callbak' 'errback' - this argument assumed to always be present and represents 'errback'

+    false - an optional boolean argument
+    0 - an optional int argument
+    '' - an optional string argument
+    [] - an optional array argument
+    {} - an optional params argument
+    function(){} - an optional function argument

+    undefined - an optional wildcard argument (checked by position rather than type) null - same as undefined

+Example:

-    var myFunc = function (url, data, callback, params) {}, directive = [true, undefined, 'callback', { onError: 'errback', timeout: 'timeout'};
+    var myFunc = function (url, data, callback, params) {}, directive = [true, {}, 'callback', { onError: 'errback', timeout: 'timeout' };
+    Futures.promisify(myFunc, directive);

-    // In this case `url` is always required, `data` is optional and may be omitted
+In this case

+  * `url` is always required
+  * `data` is optional and will be omitted if arguments[1] isn't type 'object'
-    // `callback` must be the name of the placeholder for the callback
+  * `callback` is the name required by Futures to assign to `when`
-    // onError is the name of the param used as by the function and `errback` must be the name
+  * onError is the arbitrary name of the param used as by `myFunc`
-    // timeout is similar
+  * `errback` is the name used by Futures to assign to `fail` if present
+  * timeout is the arbitrary name as used by `myFunc`
+  * 'timeout' is the name used by Futures to assign to the internal `timeout` if present

+**Deprecated:**

 This is a quick'n'dirty convenience method for creating a promisable from an existing function.